 - ½ tsp ground cloves

-- Preheat your oven to 180°C. Pour the mixture into a greased loaf pan.
-Bake the bread for about 1 hour, or until a toothpick inserted into the centre comes out clean and dry.
+- Pour the mixture into a greased loaf tin.
+Bake the bread for about 1 hour, or until a toothpick inserted in the centre comes out clean and dry.

 - Cool the bread on a wire rack.